AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway to be created.
 Required if enabling Peering HA. **NOTE: Please see notes [here](#peering_ha_gw_size-1) in regards to any deltas found in your state with the addition of this argument in R1.8.**

 ### Insane Mode
 * `insane_mode` - (Optional) Enable [Insane Mode](https://docs.aviatrix.com/HowTos/insane_mode.html) for Gateway.
 Insane Mode gateway size must be at least c5 series (AWS) or Standard_D3_v2 (AZURE).
 If enabled, a valid /26 CIDR segment of the VPC must be specified to create a new subnet.
-Only supported for AWS, AWSGov, AWSChina, Azure or AzureChina,  Valid values: true, false.
+Only supported for AWS, AWSGov or Azure.
+Valid values: true, false.
 * `insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode gateway.
-Required for AWS, AWSGov or AWSChina if `insane_mode` is set.
+Required for AWS or AWSGov if `insane_mode` is set.
 Example: AWS: "us-west-1a".

 ### SNAT/DNAT
 * `single_ip_snat` - (Optional) Enable Source NAT in "single ip" mode for this gateway.
 Valid values: true, false.
 Default value: false. **NOTE: If using SNAT for FQDN use-case, please see notes [here](#fqdn).**